sagemath/trac_to_gh/Issue 5288.md

 # Issue 5288: cython gray code iterator for k-combinations of a set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5288

 Original creator: dgordon